BSHE 500 (2) Behavioral and Social Sciences in Public Health

 BSHE 522 (3) Principles of Curriculum and Instruction in Health Education

+Prerequisite: BSHE 520.
 Introduces methods used by education practitioners in designing health interventions.
 Presents decision-making models for health education strategies selection for specific target populations.
 Explores techniques in group facilitation, mass communication, behavior modification, classroom instruction, and organizational development.
-Students begin and conduct activities for health promotion and education.
+Students will conduct health promotion and education activities.